Series: Basic Intuitions of Machine Learning & Deep Learning for beginners

 Now, how can we address the issues of underfitting and/or overfitting?

 When your model is suffering from ‘underfitting’, the model has not been fitted enough on the given dataset.
-In such a case, we need to improve the model architecture; rather than feeding more data.
+In such a case, we need to improve the architecture of the learning algorithm; rather than feeding more data.
 And there are the following options at least:

 to train longer by extending the 3-step iteration cycle for a longer repetition (epochs)

-to adjust the operating components of the model: hyperparameters, layers, activation functions
+to adjust the operating components of the learning algorithm: neurons, layers, activation functions, and other hyperparameters

 to improve optimization techniques, which are beyond the scope of this series.